 Keep the human element in library fines

-Libraries that fine need to take a good look at how their policies affect everyday users, and the possibility of unintended consequences of ridged policies.
+Libraries that fine need to take a good look at how their policies affect everyday users, and the possibility of unintended consequences of rigid policies.

-Library fines are about getting books back on time, yet I hear certain librarians talk about, ‘teaching responsibility’ and ‘if they don’t like it don’t use the Library’.
+Library fines are about getting books back on time, yet I sometimes hear library staff talk about, ‘teaching responsibility’ and ‘if they don’t like it don’t use the Library’.
 These don’t fit in my view of what the library profession is and I don’t think it fits in with what the library profession needs to survive in the future.
 Another article quotes a library staff member saying,

 “…we could see ourselves in libraries as guardians of socially appropriate behaviour”